justinegeffen/showcase/demo/docs/015_seqera_pipelines.md

 The pipeline details page provides key information about the workflow.
 With one click, you can add pipelines to your Seqera Platform Launchpad.

-Simply click the **Launch** button, specify whether you would like to add the pipeline to a Cloud or Enterprise instance, and provide your Platform user access token.
+Select **Launch**, specify whether you would like to add the pipeline to a Cloud or Enterprise instance, and provide your Platform user access token.

-You can then select the orgaization, workspace, and compute environment for the pipeline.
+You can then select the organization, workspace, and compute environment for the pipeline.

 /// details | Click to show animation
     type: example